 Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

-Fallopian tube cancer is one of the most rare gynecological cancers.
-Only about 1,500 to 2,000 cases are reported each year in the United States.
-However, cancers that start in other parts of the body and spread to the fallopian tubes are more common.
-The main types include ovarian cancer, endometrial cancer, gastrointestinal cancer and breast cancer.
+More common are cancers that start in other parts of the body and spread to the fallopian tubes including ovarian, endometrial, gastrointestinal and breast cancer.
 These are called secondary fallopian tube cancers.

 Usually, an egg is released from the ovaries into the fallopian tubes each month.
 The tubes are lined with small hair-like projections called cilia.
 These help move the eggs to the uterus.

 The two main types of fallopian tube cancer are serous adenocarcinomas and endometrioid adenocarcinomas.
 These are the cancers that start in the lining of the fallopian tubes.

 More rare types of Fallopian tube cancer include leiomyosarcomas, which form in the smooth muscle of the tube, and transitional cell, which form in other cells inside the tube.

 Because Fallopian tube cancer is so rare, we do not know the exact causes and risk factors.
 Risk factors may include: